Arc-Jung/aws-sam-lambda-example/README.md

 {"statusCode": 200, "body": "{\"message\": \"hello world\"}"}%
 ```

-### Step 7 - Start debug your application with API Gateway with locally ( NOT IN CONTAINER )
+## Start debug your application with API Gateway with locally ( NOT IN CONTAINER )

 1. Make Python3 virtual enviroment.
 ```bash